ARMmbed/lora-docs/docs/iotx.md

 ## Installing the LoRa packet forwarder

 The [LoRa packet forwarder](https://github.com/Lora-net/packet_forwarder) is an open-source application that runs on a gateway and forwards captured LoRa packets to a host of your choice.
-We can install the packet forwarder and configure it to send it's data to IoT-X.
+We can install the packet forwarder and configure it to send its data to IoT-X.

 To install the packet forwarder follow these instructions: